syncfusion-content/xamarin.android-docs/xamarin-android/SfKanban/Getting-Started.md

 Set the required property name to [`ColumnMappingPath`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.SfKanban~ColumnMappingPath.html).
 It is essential to add data to the respective columns.

-In the following code sample, the data whose [`Category`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanModel~Category.html) property’s value is set to `Open` will be added to the openColumn and other data will be added to the respective columns.
+In the following code sample, the data whose [`Category`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanModel~Category.html) property’s value is set to `Open` will be added to the openColumn, [`Title`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanColumn~Title.html) and other data will be added to the respective columns.

 The following code sample demonstrates how to define columns.